Groucho Marx: Personal life

 Marx once said he would prefer to be remembered as a writer.
 Despite his little formal education, he authored several books, including his autobiography, Groucho and Me, (1959) and Memoirs of a Mangy Lover (1963).
 He also co-authored the screenplay for the 1937 film The King and the Chorus Girl, in which he did not appear as an actor; this is Marx's only official writing credit for film or television.

 Marx was acquainted with several prominent literary figures including Booth Tarkington, T. S. Eliot, and Carl Sandburg.
 Much of his personal correspondence with those and other figures is featured in the book The Groucho Letters (1967) with an introduction and commentary on the letters written by Marx, who donated his letters to the Library of Congress.
 His daughter Miriam published a collection of his letters to her in 1992 titled Love, Groucho.

 In Life with Groucho: A Son's Eye View, Arthur Marx relates that in his latter years, Groucho increasingly referred to himself by the name Hackenbush, referring to the character of that name he played in A Day at the Races.

 Marx made serious efforts to learn to play the guitar.
 In the 1932 film Horse Feathers, he performs the film's love theme "Everyone Says I Love You" for costar Thelma Todd on a Gibson L-5.

 In July 1937, a United States-vs.-England pro-celebrity tennis doubles match was organized, featuring Marx and Ellsworth Vines playing against Charlie Chaplin and Fred Perry, to open the new clubhouse at the Beverly Hills Tennis Club.
 Marx appeared on court with twelve rackets and a suitcase, leaving Chaplin—who took tennis seriously—bemused, before he asked what was in it.
 Marx asked Chaplin what was in his, with Chaplin responding he didn't have one.
 Marx replied, "What kind of tennis player are you?"
 After playing only a few games, Marx sat on the court and unpacked an elaborate picnic lunch from his suitcase.

 Irving Berlin quipped: "The world would not be in such a snarl had Marx been Groucho instead of Karl."
 In his book The Groucho Phile, Marx says "I've been a liberal Democrat all my life", and "I frankly find Democrats a better, more sympathetic crowd...
 I'll continue to believe that Democrats have a greater regard for the common man than Republicans do".
 However, during an episode of Firing Line on July 7, 1967, Marx admitted to voting for Wendell Willkie, the Republican candidate for president in 1940, over Franklin D. Roosevelt, stating that he did not believe that any man should run for more than two terms.

+Marx lived with actor Bud Cort on-and-off (for seven of the nine years) preceding Marx's death.
+When asked in an interview, "Was Groucho in love with you?"
+Cort responded, "I used to say he was my fairy godfather.
+He did love me, and I loved him."
+Cort states that Marx died in his arms.